RoCci/javascript/README.md

 ## Events

+  - When binding to frequently-dispatched events like `scroll` or `resize`, use a throttling library such as Ben Alman's [jQuery Throttle/Debounce](http://benalman.com/projects/jquery-throttle-debounce-plugin/) to limit how often your callbacks run.
+Where possible, write callbacks that unbind themselves when they are no longer needed, or use helpers like jQuery `.one()`.

   - When attaching data payloads to events (whether DOM events or something more proprietary like Backbone events), pass a hash instead of a raw value.
 This allows a subsequent contributor to add more data to the event payload without finding and updating every handler for the event.
 For example, instead of: